Communication Skills and Your Career

 Communication is Critical

 A survey conducted by Robert Half International in 1998 reported that 96% of the 1,000 largest employers in the U.S. believe employees must have good communication skills to get ahead.
 RHI is the world’s leading specialized staffing service and is the parent company of Accountemps ®, OfficeTeam ® and other services that use professional people to fill temporary positions in the workforce.

 Communication skills are sometimes a problem for people who have ADHD.
-One way to improve these skills is by spending time practicing with friends or family.
+Implementing family communication strategies or practicing communication with friends can help strengthen these skills.
 Parents can help their children by asking them to explain or to repeat instructions back to them.
 Even ordinary conversation with friends is great practice for socialization and verbal ability.

 Michele Novotni, Ph.D., suggest that children practice conversation skills in a very small group first (2-3 people) and gradually expand the size of the group.
 Children can learn to practice reflective listening skills by asking questions related to what someone was saying.

 These same abilities are also important for adults.
 Novotni notes several problems that are common among adults with ADHD.
 These include talking too much, talking too fast, going off track, not paying attention, and impulsively blurting out words that would be much better left unsaid.
 You can benefit yourself and your career by learning to control these problems.
 Novotni’s book, What Does Everybody Else Know that I Don’t?
 Social skills help for adults with AD/HD , is an excellent resource for learning the social skills that are so important to your career and other areas of your life.

 [Click to Read: Did I Really Say That – Or Was I on ADHD Autopilot?]

 Novotni recommends that when it comes to talking, too little is better than too much.
 Knowing when to quit is good advice, whether you’re talking, drinking or eating chocolate.